hku/portable-llama2/docs/README_en.md

 [en](./README_en.md) | [中文](./README_cn.md)

-This project loads the LLama2 model (currently a mini model with only 15M parameters) into the browser using wasm technology, achieving efficient inference computing on the web.  [demo online](https://hku.github.io/pages/portable-llama2/)
+This project loads the LLama2 model (currently a mini model with only 15M parameters trained from 300M Chinese dialogs) into the browser using wasm technology, achieving efficient inference computing on the web.  [demo online](https://hku.github.io/pages/portable-llama2/)

 ### Model Training